Aldony’s journey to leadership at Northwell and in the Military Reserves

 Northwell’s culinary tuition forgiveness program is the icing on the cake for Nicole’s career advancement

 Northwell Health is now offering a tuition forgiveness program for aspiring chefs.
-Available to eligible new and current team members, this new program offers up to $10,000 in student loan repayment for Culinary Arts degree graduates over a period of two years.
+Available to eligible new Northwell culinary team members, this new program offers up to $10,000 in student loan repayment for Culinary Arts degree graduates over a period of two years.
 Nicole Feliz, a chef at North Shore University Hospital, is the first to receive this exciting opportunity.

 “It was very humbling to find out that I would be the first to receive tuition forgiveness as a culinary member at Northwell Health,” says Nicole, a graduate of the Culinary Institute of America (CIA).